LousyBook94/DeepSeek-Desktop/README.md

 **⚠️ Note:** This project is still under active development.
 Expect more crazy features soon!
 > Sorry i've been away for a while, but now i'm back working on the project, did some epic improvements and fixed old bugs!

+> Versions less than 0.1.69 have a horrendously buggy updator and is non gui based, please update if you're on older versions.

 > Bugs or suggestions?
 Drop them in [issues](https://github.com/LousyBook94/DeepSeek-Desktop/issues) 💀🔥

 ![DeepSeek Desktop Preview](assets/preview.png)